Long Beach COVID-19 Workers’ Compensation Lawyer

 What kind of compensation is available?

-If you or somebody you care about has contracted COVID-19 at work, contact an attorney at Harting Simkins & Ryan, LLP today.
+If you or somebody you care about has contracted COVID-19 at work, contact a worker’s compensation attorney at Harting Simkins & Ryan, LLP today.
 We have extensive experience handling work injury and illness cases, and we thoroughly understand how changes to the law during this pandemic will affect your claim.
 You may be entitled to:

 - Coverage of your medical expenses